-From one of my fellow yogis: Eileen Byrnes
+From fellow yoga teacher: Eileen Byrnes

 A letter from Sandy Hook